-At the Yokohama Bay Quarter, the Company's commercial real estate facilities in Yokohama, we held our charity fair on Sunday, August 23, 2015.
-On this fifth charity fair, popular traditional fair games such as shooting games and yo-yo fishing were enjoyed by three generations of people.
+At the "Yokohama Bay Quarter," the Company's commercial real estate facilities in Yokohama, we held our charity fair on Saturday, August 20, 2016.
+On this seventh charity fair, popular traditional fair games such as shooting games and yo-yo fishing were enjoyed by three generations of people.
 Employees from facilities management company Yokohama Dia Building Management Corporation wore Happi costumes and acted as salespersons in this handmade event, and it was lively with a lot of visitors despite the scorching hot weather.
-Furthermore, many visitors came dressed in Yukata, so the venue was filled with a merry festival atmosphere.
+In addition, in commemoration of the 10th anniversary of the opening of the facility, this year we collaborated with the popular ice lollipop "Gari-garikun" of Akagi Nyugyo Company Limited, which celebrated its 30th year in the market.
+Visitors, mainly children, had a great time with the mascot appearing at the venue and other attractions.